AssemblyScript/assemblyscript/lib/loader/README.md

 **Note** that the allocation and ownership features above require the `full` (this is the default) or the `stub` runtime to be present in your module.
 Other runtime variations do not export this functionality without further ado (so the compiler can eliminate what's dead code).

 **Note** that references returned from exported functions have already been retained for you and the runtime expects that you release them once not needed anymore.
+This is also true for constructors and getters.

 Examples
 --------